Gaza Governorate

 The Gaza Governorate (محافظة غزة), also alternatively known as Gaza City Governorate, is one of the 16 Governorates of Palestine, located in the north central Gaza Strip.
-Gaza is claimed by the State of Palestine, but the land is under the control of the Hamas, while its border with Israel, airspace and maritime territory are controlled by the Israel Defense Forces.
+Gaza is claimed by the State of Palestine, but the land is under the partial control of Hamas, while around a third of the governorate, its border with Israel, airspace, and maritime territory, are all controlled by the IDF.
 According to the Palestinian Central Bureau of Statistics, the district's population was 505,700 in 2006.
 All of its seats were won by Hamas members in the 2006 parliamentary elections.
 It is governed by Mohammed Qadoura.

 The governorate consists of one city, three towns and a number of refugee camps.